-Go to A-Z Databases: eBooks to search for more eBooks.
-Must access on campus or login with your COM account for off campus access.
+Go to A-Z Databases: Books & eBooks to search for more eBooks.
+Must be on campus or login with your COM account for off campus access.

 Want more on finding books or eBooks?
 Try our How to Use Books & eBooks guides.